 Aigle is a sustainablebrand by nature.

-Aigle could have been termed responsible even before responsibility came into the public eye.
-From the very moment it designed a natural rubber boot, produced in France from 1853.
+Aigle has championed responsible practices long before responsibility came into the public eye.
+Our commitment goes back to the very first natural rubber boot we designed in 1853.

-It is now also written into our articles of association, since Aigle became a mission-driven company.
-To do ever better, we have delineated three areas of action:
+Our commitment is now written into our articles of association, as Aigle is a certified mission-driven company.
+As we look ahead, we are focused on three areas of action:

 - our products, to keep our ecological impact under control